 The client acknowledged this risk, but stressed he really was more concerned about having his driver’s license reinstated, so having the bench warrant recalled was the most important thing.

-As Greg had warned the client, the judge in Mohave was gracious enough to lift the bench warrant, but the client did face a misdemeanor charge for failing to appear under Penal Code § 1320.
+As Greg had warned the client, the judge in Mojave was gracious enough to lift the bench warrant, but the client did face a misdemeanor charge for failing to appear under Penal Code § 1320.
 The judge was nice enough to dismiss the speeding ticket entirely, which helped the client avoid points on his license, but he instead faced a misdemeanor complaint.

 The plea bargain offered from the prosecutor to resolve the misdemeanor case was a $100 fine, plus penalties and assessments, which totaled about $350, and the client would be place on one year of summary probation.

-The client agreed to the plea bargain offered and Greg then returned to the Mohave Courthouse a few days later to enter his plea.
+The client agreed to the plea bargain offered and Greg then returned to the Mojave Courthouse a few days later to enter his plea.
 The client then paid the fine associated with the plea bargain.

 A year later, Greg contacted the client since his probation had ended.
 Greg asked the client if he wanted to have the conviction expunged and Greg explained the benefits of this, as well as the limitations.